allegheny-computer-science-100-01-f2019/midterm_practice/midterm_practice.md

 ### Question 8
 What are the final values of variables num1 and num2 in each of the following Java code segments?
-For each one, assume the initial values of `a` and `b` are given by:
+For each one, assume the initial values of `num1` and `num2` are given by:
 `int num1 = 10;`
 `int num2 = 40;`
 * a)